 In the end, most pastors encourage people to turn to God and prayer to see how they and their family should handle Halloween.
 This article attempted to answer some important curiosities.
 Do Christians and Halloween mix?
 What does Halloween mean in the Bible ‚ and is Halloween a pagan holiday?”
 These questions only scratch the surface.

 Want to know more about Halloween?
-You can watch titles like “Halloween, Paganism, and the Bible” as well as thousands of inspirational movies, TV series and documentaries by taking advantage of your free, one-month PureFlix.com subscription.
+You can watch titles like “Halloween, Paganism, and the Bible” as well as thousands of inspirational movies, TV series and documentaries by taking advantage of your free trial of PureFlix.com subscription.
 You’ll have access to thousands of kid and family-friendly pieces of content — inspirational entertainment for the whole family.